Accessibility menu

 Program Highlights

-- The program is designed for students from Israel and abroad who are passionate about human behavior, and motivated to lead social changes and to help individuals and organizations better manage their lives.
-Suitable candidates may come from a range of academic backgrounds, including psychology, economics, sociology, law, computers, and more.
+- Our program is designed for students from Israel and abroad who are passionate about human behavior and who are motivated to lead social changes and to help individuals and organizations to better manage their lives.

-- 9 mini semesters (6 weeks each) over the course of two academic years.
+- 8 mini semesters (6 weeks each) over the course of two academic years.

 - The program offers behavioral economics internships for top students.

-- Courses will be given 2 days a week: Sundays and Fridays.
+- Courses will be given 2 days a week: Sundays from 16:00-18:50, and Fridays from 08:00-12:30.

 For more information on the Thesis click here